nccadman19/beau-belle/README.md

 1. A page where users can complete a quiz to see what treament would be best suited to them
 2. The quiz will return treatment options to the user
-3. The page will then link to the contact option for them to either call, email or use the contact form to contact the salon
+3. The page will then let them retake the quiz or link to the contact option for them to either call, email or use the contact form to contact the salon

 Contact